-Here’s an assortment of recipes and tips to try for treating dry and chapped skin (including remedies for getting rid of dark patches), and other trouble spots you may have.
+Here’s an assortment of recipes and tips to try for nourishing dry and chapped skin (including notes for getting rid of dark patches), and other trouble spots you may have.

 1 cup Cocoa Butter

 - If you have a large enough Pyrex measuring cup, place ingredients in that or a deep casserole dish of some kind will work too.
 Loosely cover the top with foil (for steam and moisture to escape).